Team-Tritan/UwU-Server/README.md

 This project depends on the `hono` package.
 You can install it by running `bun i` in your terminal.

+## Bundling

+You can bundle this project into a single JavaScript file by running `bun bundle`.
+This will create a `bundle.js` with the bundled code.

+You can then deploy this on the edge like Cloudflare Workers.

 ## License

 This project is licensed under the Apache License, Version 2.0.
 You can read the full license in the [LICENSE](LICENSE) file.